For Any Trait Keep The Good Parts And Toss The Bad

 - Features of the subculture that really can be negative and unhealthy (Stop, if they're doing any of those things)

-Occupying this middle ground requires having the confidence to stick with the parts of yourself that you think are fine, and not cave to outside pressure.
-But it also involves being open-minded enough to consider people's criticism and decide if any of it has a point or not, and if you think it does, to be willing to follow through on it.
+Occupying this middle ground requires having the confidence to stick with the parts of yourself you think are fine, and not cave to outside pressure.
+But it also involves being open-minded enough to consider people's criticism and decide if any of it has a point or not, and if you think it does, to be willing to follow through on making changes.